-If you have been in a car wreck, you are required by Alabama Law to put your insurance company on notice of the wreck.
+If you have been in an Alabama Car Wreck and sustained injury by an uninsured driver, you are required by Alabama Law to put your insurance company on notice of the wreck.
 You are required by your insurance policy to do it promptly after the wreck.
 Some policies have time limits, and if you go beyond a time limit, you may not be allowed to use your uninsured motorist (UM) coverage on your policy.
 Why is this important?
 It is important because if you are injured, and hit by a driver who does not have any insurance coverage, or doesn’t have enough, then you can use your uninsured motorist coverage if you purchased it.
 But, if you did not timely put your company on notice, your company will try to get out of providing the coverage for you on your policy.

 Many people are concerned that using their uninsured motorist coverage will make their premiums go up , but if the wreck was not your fault, and you have not had repeated claims on your policy, then your premiums should not go up.
 After all, you have paid for this coverage over the years, and you should use it when the time comes that you need it.